wix/Detox/README.md

 * The JS tester controls EarlGrey by remote using a strange JSON protocol
 * Instead of wrapping the zillion API calls EarlGrey supports, we implemented a reflection mechanism
 * So the JS tester in low level actually invokes the native methods.. freaky
-* We've abstracted this away in favor of an protractor-like api, see [`rn-example/e2e/example.spec.js`](rn-example/e2e/example.spec.js)
+* We've abstracted this away in favor of an protractor-like api, see [`demo-react-native/e2e/example.spec.js`](demo-react-native/e2e/example.spec.js)
 * See everything EarlGrey supports [here](https://github.com/google/EarlGrey/blob/master/docs/api.md) and in this [cheatsheet](https://github.com/google/EarlGrey/blob/master/docs/cheatsheet/cheatsheet.pdf)
-* we use [fbsimctl](https://github.com/facebook/FBSimulatorControl) to control the simulator from the test, restart the app, etc
+* We use [fbsimctl](https://github.com/facebook/FBSimulatorControl) to control the simulator from the test, restart the app, etc

 #### Roadmap

-* Make Release projects work
-* Bring back the error messages when a test is failing
 * Improve errors printed during app execution (maybe show NSLog)
-* Create a pure native example project and install instructions
-* Add a test folder to the project so we can always test stuff like new matchers before releasing
 * Cleaner code and refactoring once we have the basic architecture figured out
 * Improve separation of test start and test end in the native detox test runner
-* Maybe move entire mechanism to XCTestCase (instead of pure app code like now)